bencardoen/DataCurator.jl/README.md

   conditions = ["has_whitespace", "is_tif_file", "is_16bit_img"]
   actions=[["transform_inplace", ["whitespace_to", '_'], "tolowercase"]]
   ```
-- Create lists of files to process, and an equivalent list where to save the corresponding output.
+##### Create lists of files to process, and an equivalent list where to save the corresponding output, to be sent to batch processing
 This is common for cluster/HPC schedulers, where you'd give the scheduler an input and output lists of 100s if not 1000s of input/output pairs.
 While we're at it, compute the size in bytes of all target files.
   ```toml
   [global]
   act_on_success=true